happypeter/LGCB/book/bash_perm.md

   <img src="/LGCB-assets/bash/perm_3.png" />
 </div>
-So when we talk about permissions, we actually need to deal with the three sorts of people.
+So when we talk about permissions, we actually need to deal with the three types of people.
 So we need first to determine wether the _owner_ has the permission to read, write or execute the file or not, then people in _group_ and _world_.
 So it is actually simple, when we finishing the 3x3, then we are done.